Thirteen Characteristics Of Adult Children

 whose lives were affected as a result of being raised in an alcoholic or other

 dysfunctional families.
-I did benefited from going to these
+I did benefit from going to these

 Janet points out that adult children can be children of alcoholics or children from